Fastrings/Photomosaics/README_WEB.md

 - image.jpg by the path to your image
 - -1 by an actual tile size you want to use
 - method by the color distance method you want to use.
 Please refer to the [How-to-use](#how-to-use) section for available methods.
 - format by the output format you want for the image returned by the server.
 You can choose between 'png' and 'jpg' formats.
+Note that this option is optional and can be omitted.
+By default, the output image uses jpg format.

 ## DOCKER